Updated on 02/28/2024

 The church was built between 1694 and 1760 and was of historical importance even during the Spanish colony.
 This place was originally a teaching chapel used by the Franciscan order to evangelize the indigenous people in the Boyacá region.

 For those interested in religious art, there are many paintings inside the basilica.
 One of the outstanding works is the painting of Our Lady of Monguí, which shows the Holy Mother with a little Jesus in her arms.
 There are other paintings by anonymous authors depicting various scenes from the biblical story.
 The basilica was restored in 2016 with the aim of preserving and caring for this historic place.
+As one explores the churches in Colombia, the Basílica Menor de Nuestra Señora de Monguí remains a captivating testament to the region’s cultural and religious heritage.

 - Monguí is located around 225 kilometers from Bogotá.
 The journey takes around 3 hours and 30 minutes.